-Students can work study abroad into any academic major with careful planning.
-The can take GEs, electives, language and other courses abroad when major specific coursework is not possible.
-For example, education majors subject to block scheduling may choose to study abroad their second semester sophomore year.
-Summer or winter may also be an option for students where they have already fulfilled major class requirements or they cannot take required courses abroad.
+Students can incorporate study abroad/away into any academic major with careful planning.
+They can take GEs, electives, language courses, and other courses abroad when major specific coursework is not possible.
+For example, education majors subject to block scheduling may choose to study abroad during their second semester of sophomore year.
+Summer or winter may also be an option for students where they have already fulfilled major class requirements, or they cannot take required courses abroad.

-Where Can Students Study Abroad?
+Where Can Students Study Abroad/Away?